I was overjoyed to be allowed behind the locked doors of the Calgary Stampede Sewing Room!

 * All photos are the property of “Nice dress!
 Thanks, I made it!!”
 All Imagination and Artistry is the property of the people behind the Calgary Stampede TransAlta Grandstand Show!

 Pay with e-transfer, PayPal or with a Major Credit Card.
-DUE TO COVID-19, we will not be shipping physical products outside Canada at this time.
-Over estimated shipping costs will be REFUNDED.
-Local Orders can also be picked up or delivered.
-Contact me!
+Over estimated shipping costs of more than $5.00 CAN will be REFUNDED.
+Shipping outside Canada is not available at this time.
+The delivery times given by Canada Post do not include the delay time of 7+ business days presently occurring.
+Local Orders can be picked up or delivered.
 Thank you, and stay safe!
 Dismiss